ryantkoehler/vertools/docs/README_vertools.md

     scripts/make_all_makes.sh

 To copy / move resulting binaries to some directory (e.g. "~/vertools/"):

     find . -maxdepth 1 -type f -perm -100 -exec cp {} ~/vertools/ \;

     find . -maxdepth 1 -type f -perm -100 -exec mv {} ~/vertools/ \;

+A script that does the same (maybe easier to call?) is this "mv_binaries.sh".
+This finds binaries in the current directory and moves them to a specified output dir.
+For example (from top level vertools dir after make_all_makes.sh):

+    mv_binaries.sh ~/vertools/

 **Note** that some programs will FAIL TO BUILD unless depencencies are met; These require extra libraries to link.